 When you’re out enjoying a beautiful, warm summer day, your medication is probably the furthest thing from your mind.
-But as temperatures climb, it's a good idea to add checking your prescription to your summer safety checklist.
+But as temperatures climb, it's a good idea to add reviewing your prescriptions to your summer safety checklist.

-While many of us know the basics of staying safe while having fun in the sun, you may not know that your prescription can put you at risk.
+While many of us know the basics of staying safe while having fun in the sun, you may not know that your prescription could be increasing your risk of heat-related illnesses.
 This is because certain drugs, both prescription and over the counter, can interfere with thermoregulation, which is your body’s natural ability to control its internal temperature.
-In hot, humid weather you become more vulnerable to heat-related illnesses like dehydration, severe sunburn, heat exhaustion and heat stroke.
+In hot, sunny, humid weather, you become more vulnerable to dehydration, severe sunburn, heat exhaustion and heat stroke.

 Below, we’ll discuss the signs and symptoms of both heat exhaustion and heat stroke, the medications that can increase your risk, and what you can do to stay safe through summer’s heat.